venkatasnehith/music-recommendation-system-/README.md

 # music-recommendation-system-
- 🎵 A simple music recommendation system using YouTube API and genre-based search
+ 🎵 A music recommendation system using YouTube API and genre-based search

 A simple and interactive music recommendation system for  songs built using **Google Colab** and the **YouTube Data API**.
 It allows users to search for songs by predefined genres or custom text input.